Crop Production

 How do I identify and diagnose Tar Spot on my corn?

 Please contact or visit the Doniphan County Extension office!
-We will assist you to send photos of corn with suspected tar spot to be diagnosed for no charge by the K-State Plant Disease Diagnostic Lab.
+We will assist you to send photos of corn with suspected tar spot to be diagnosed for no charge by the K-State Plant Disease Diagnostic Lab or our Area Extension Agronomist.

 More information on corn Tar Spot can be found below: